GeoMOER/moer-bsc-project-seminar-remote-sensing/docs/units/_unit04/unit04-01_remote_sensing.md

 Although it is a bit wordy and tailored towards nature conservation by the WWF, the guide is not too technical and understandable without much prior knowledge.
 Some good figures from this guide are used in the subsequent units.

+## Comments?
+You can leave comments below if you have questions or remarks about any of the text or code in this unit.
+Please copy the corresponding line into your comment to make it easier to answer your question.

+<script src="https://utteranc.es/client.js" repo="GeoMOER/moer-bsc-project-seminar-remote-sensing" issue-term="moer-bsc-project-seminar-remote-sensing_unit04" theme="github-light" crossorigin="anonymous" async> </script>